Bodies of Ukrainian victims of Iran plane crash returned home

 Most of those on board were Iranians or dual nationals.
 Canada had 57 citizens on board.
 Nine of the Ukrainian citizens were crew members.

+“Today at Boryspil Airport the bereaved families and the whole nation have an opportunity to pay their respects to the Ukrainian crew and passengers of #PS752 who are now home,” Foreign Minister Vadym Prystaiko wrote on Twitter.

+“Deeply grateful for the messages of condolence & solidarity that we have received from around the world.”

-With President Volodymyr Zelenskiy looking on, coffins draped in the Ukrainian flag were carried one by one from a Ukrainian military plane to a waiting hearse at Kiev’s Boryspil airport.
+With President Volodymyr Zelenskiy looking on, coffins draped in the Ukrainian flag were carried one by one from a Ukrainian military plane to waiting hearses at the airport.

 Soldiers held up flags to represent the different nationalities of those who died.